 We conclude Section 1 with a literature review.
-Section 2 then describes the institutional setting and data used in our analysis and offers evidence that future renegotiation outcomes are related to continuation decisions over whether to continue showing a reel and, if so, whether to show it on a dedicated screen.
+Section 2 then describes the institutional setting and data used in our analysis and offers evidence that future renegotiation outcomes are related to continuation decisions.
 Section 3 develops the relational-contract model (where a single distributor contracts with a single exhibitor) and the multi-unit auction model (where multiple distributors compete for screens and time slots).
-Section 4 then estimates the frequency and magnitude of renegotiated discounts as a function of the exhibitor's opportunity cost (the revenues of the best dropped and best shared reels).
+Section 4 then estimates the frequency and magnitude of renegotiated discounts as a function of the exhibitor's opportunity cost.
 Section 5 concludes.

-1.2.
-Literature
+1.2 Literature

-Our paper contributes to several literatures.
+This paper contributes to several literatures.
 First, we join those studying formal distributor-exhibitor contracts in the movie industry, especially the ex post renegotiation of these contracts.
-Regarding formal contracts, Hanssen (2002) studies the transition from flatfee to revenue-sharing contracts in movies due to the introduction of sound, and Raut et al (1998) argue that revenue-sharing contracts may deliver superior performance at cheaper administrative cost.
-4 More recently, three papers offer different explanations for the choice of revenue-sharing formal contracts, and all explore ex post renegotiations of these contracts: Filson, Switzer, and Besocke (2005) interpret two-sided ex-post renegotiation of formal revenue-sharing terms as achieving ex post settling up; Gil and Lafontaine (2012) argue that formal revenue-sharing contracts help achieve state-dependent pricing, thereby reducing the need for and expected cost of renegotiation; and Gil (2013) views ex post renegotiations as ex post settling up for movies that do worse than expected.
+Regarding formal contracts, Hanssen (2002) studies the transition from flat-fee to revenue-sharing contracts in movies due to the introduction of sound, and Raut et al (1998) argue that revenue-sharing contracts may deliver superior performance at cheaper administrative cost.3 More recently, three papers offer different explanations for the choice of revenue-sharing formal contracts, and all explore ex post renegotiations of these contracts: Filson, Switzer, and Besocke (2005) interpret two-sided ex-post renegotiation of formal revenue-sharing contracts help achieve state-dependent pricing, thereby reducing the need for and expected cost of renegotiation; and Gil (2013) views ex post renegotiations as ex post settling up for movies that do worse than expected.
 Our paper joins these three in exploring the use of revenue-sharing contracts and ex post renegotiation.
 Building on these papers, we then develop and exploit additional data and theory regarding both the exhibitor's opportunity cost and the exhibitor's exercise of reel authority (e.g., moving a reel from a dedicated to a shared screen).

-&lt;sup>4 Dana and Spier (2001), Cachon and Lariviere (2005) and Mortimer (2008) study formal revenue-sharing contracts in the video retail industry and show that revenue-sharing contracts are valuable when demand is uncertain.
+3 Dana and Spier (2001), Cachon and Lariviere (2005) and Mortimer (2008) study formal revenue-sharing contracts in the video retail industry and show that revenue-sharing contracts are valuable when demand is uncertain.
 They do not document the incidence of ex post renegotiation in distribution contracts to video stores.

-Other papers do study an exhibitor's exercise of reel authority.
+Second, there is some work studying an exhibitor's exercise of reel authority.
 For example, Swami, Eliashberg, and Weinberg (1999) study the optimal allocation of movies to screens, proposing an algorithm to help exhibitors make "effective and timely decisions regarding theater screens management."
 They compare the results of their algorithm to practice and argue that their algorithm can lead to a 40% improvement in exhibitor profits.
-Our relational-contracts model differs by focusing on the efficient allocation of movies to screens as uncertainty is resolved over time.
 Our multi-unit auction is a complementary approach to their problem: the auction can be seen as decentralizing the allocation decisions to the bids of the distributors, rather than centralizing them via the algorithm of the exhibitor.